We’re Hiring!

 Job Description:

-Draft correspondence, briefings, talking points, presentations, and other materials as needed to address community concerns
+Draft correspondence, briefings, talking points, presentations, and other materials as needed to further communication with constituents

 Qualifications: